 - Women can be asked to complete a pictorial representation to assess the volume of blood loss.

 - FBC is important.
+Every woman presenting with heavy menstrual bleeding should have FBC taken.
 The most common cause of iron deficiency anaemia in women is menorrhagia.

 - Tests for endocrine abnormalities, including TFTs should be performed only if there is clinical suspicion.

 - Assessment of bleeding disorders is only indicated if there is clinical suspicion.

 If appropriate, you should refer the patient for an endometrial biopsy to exclude endometrial cancer or atypical hyperplasia.
 Indications for a biopsy include:

 - Symptoms that have not improved with medical management.